Poro (opera): Act 1

 Alessandro has conquered India and its King, Poro, who in despair wants to take his own life, but is restrained by his friend Gandarte who reminds the King of his loving wife Queen Cleofide and how distraught she would be at his death.
 To prevent the King's capture by the advancing troops, he and Gandarte switch clothes so that Gandarte now appears to be the King and the King a simple warrior, "Asbite".
 Poro in this disguise is captured however and taken to Alessandro.

 Poro's sister Erissena is also taken to Alessandro and captivates both the commander and his general, Timagene.

 Poro in disguise makes his way into the palace where he is reunited with his wife Cleofide.
 He is distraught however when she sends a friendly greeting to the victorious Alessandro and sets out to pay him a visit, fearing that his wife will betray him with the conqueror.
 Gandarte brings word to Poro that Alessandro has fallen for their disguise and believes Gandarte to be the King, and that Alessandro's troops are dissatisfied and planning to mutiny.

 Gandarte is in love with Erissena and is unhappy to find her full of praise for the many qualities of Alessandro.

 Cleofide appeals to Alessandro to show mercy to her defeated husband.
 Alessandro is charmed by Cleofide's person, which Poro observing in his disguise as "Asbite" feels is evidence that his wife is planning to betray him.
 Cleofide accuses her husband of suspecting her unjustly.

 Act 2

 Alessandro pays a visit to Cleofide in the palace, further inflaming Poro's jealousy, who decides to launch an attack against Alessandro with his army, but he is once again defeated.
-In despair, he decides that the only way out is death both for himself and his wife and is going to kill first her and them himself but he is discovered by Alessandro just as he is about to stab Cleofide and Alessandro has the supposed "Asbite" arrested.
+In despair, he decides that the only way out is death both for himself and his wife and is going to kill first her and then himself but he is discovered by Alessandro just as he is about to stab Cleofide and Alessandro has the supposed "Asbite" arrested.

 Timagene releases "Asbite" however.
 Timagene knows that Alessandro's troops are planning to mutiny and is now on their side.
 He thinks "Asbite" may be able to help them.

 Alessandro proposes to Cleofide that she become his Queen now, but she refuses.
 Erissena brings terrible news – Poro in trying to escape, has been drowned attempting to cross a river.
 Cleofide is devastated.